floriandejonckheere/utu-thesis/thesis/chapters/06-proposed-solution.typ

 == Collection

 // Collection strategies
-// - Static analysis of code base (because no requirements or design documents)
+// - Static analysis of code base, because no requirements or design documents (@carvalho_etal_2020)
-// - Dynamic analysis, because inherent polymorphism and late binding -> through execution and also integration tests
+// - Dynamic analysis, because inherent polymorphism and late binding -> through execution and also integration tests (@carvalho_etal_2020)
-// - Version history (because strong culture of code ownership), but only from specific commits (because Link v5 refactor)
+// - Version history (because strong culture of code ownership), but only from specific commits, because Link v5 refactor
 //      Justify why this strategy is applicable, and mention the parameters (how many commits, authors, timespan, etc.)

 == Decomposition